 - Hike Zion National Park & the Wave

 As far as where to sleep in Kanab, one of the most unique Grand Canyon hotels coincides with an incredible tourist attraction.
-The Best Friends Animal Sanctuary is a no-kill shelter for rescue animals of all kinds.
-Visitors can take a tour of the shelter, play with furry friends, and donate or volunteer their time while on vacation.
+The Best Friends Animal Sanctuary is a no-kill shelter for rescue animals.
+Visitors can tour the shelter, play with furry friends, and donate or volunteer their time while on vacation.

-The sanctuary also doubles its effort in saving animals by providing not only a pet-friendly hotel option but what their website calls “pet-centric lodging” in Kanab.
+The sanctuary also doubles its effort in saving animals by providing a pet-friendly hotel option and what their website calls “pet-centric lodging” in Kanab.
 The Best Friends Roadhouse and Mercantile offers 40 rooms with a slide-out pet bed, a fenced dog park, a splash zone, and a washing station.
 Staying at the hotel also helps support the sanctuary.

-For those not visiting with pets, some of the best hotels include Quail Park Lodge, Canyons Lodge, and Canyon’s Boutique Hotel.
+Some of the best hotels for those not visiting with pets include Quail Park Lodge, Canyons Lodge, and Canyon’s Boutique Hotel.
 However, no stay is quite as incredible as staying at BaseCamp 37.

 This glamping option stows visitors away in a safari-style tent with soft beds and a hot shower.
 The women-owned company offers an unforgettable view of sleeping under the desert stars.
 You can’t go wrong with any of the accommodations below:

-- Best Budget Hotel in Kanab: Quality Inn Kanab National Park Area
+- Budget Hotel in Kanab: Quality Inn Kanab National Park Area

-- Best Mid-Range Hotel in Kanab: Canyons Boutique Hotel
+- Mid-Range Hotel in Kanab: Canyons Boutique Hotel

-- Best Luxury Hotel in Kanab: Best Friends Roadhouse and Mercantile
+- Luxury Hotel in Kanab: Best Friends Roadhouse and Mercantile

 8. Page: Best Area for Road-Tripping